The Curious Adventurers

 Picture

-For the night, I had opted to stay at hotel Lastres Miramar, a 2-star hotel that provided me with a brilliant room and a brilliant dinner and breakfast.
-A special mention is the stunning terras of the restaurant.
-Overhanging a cliff, it provides guests with stunning views of the coastline and a relaxing atmosphere to enjoy the delicious food.
+For the night, I chose to stay at Hotel Lastres Miramar, a modest 2‑star hotel that surprised me with a brilliant room and an equally impressive dinner and breakfast.
+One feature deserves a special mention: the restaurant’s stunning terrace.
+Perched on the edge of a cliff, it offers sweeping views of the coastline and a wonderfully calm setting to enjoy the food.

-I opted for the cheese table followed by beautiful prepared Merluza.
-So, if you find yourself in Asturias, I would highly recommend a detour to this beautiful fishing village.
+I went for the cheese board to start, followed by beautifully prepared merluza.
+Both dishes were excellent, and the whole experience felt deeply connected to the sea below.
+If you ever find yourself in Asturias, I’d highly recommend making a detour to this charming fishing village.

 Picture